lsst-ts/ts_cRIOcpp/README.md

 check if responses matches non-broadcast request functions and addresses stored in commanded buffer.

+Data are send and received via [Common FPGA Modbus module](https://github.com/lsst-ts/Common_FPGA_Modbus).
+Please see it for details how Modbus frames are written as UINT 16 values on command FIFO and how data are received from response FIFO.

 ### ILC Modbus Functions

+ILC Modbus communication is described in LTS-646.
+Please see it for detailed description of ILC functions.

 ILCs are commanded using custom Modbus functions, which is assigning the following codes (both decimal and hexadecimal code values are shown):